tysoncadenhead/grunt-bing-translate/README.md

 # grunt-bing-translate

-#### Automatically translate from english to any other language with Bing.
+#### Automatically translate i18n files from english to any other language with Bing.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`